 We eat the casserole as it is, straight from the casserole dish it was cooked in.

 As we’re in the late Fethiye summer months, it’s still very hot so we like to keep meals as light as possible.

 We don’t bother making any accompaniments to go with it.
 Just the casserole and a few chunks of fresh Turkish bread for mopping up juices.
 Lovely!

 Sucuk Güveç – Useful Info

-- If you’re not in Turkey and can’t get hold of sucuk, pepperoni or chorizo should do the trick.
+- If you’re not in Turkey and can’t get hold of sucuk, salami or chorizo should do the trick.

 - Sucuk lends itself really well to dishes with lots of sauce.
 When they’re in season, we also love to make sucuk with broad beans in a tomato sauce.

 - Just for information – our individual casserole bowls hold between 70-80cl.